RETURN

 After

-a delicious meal of chicken roasted on a flat slab of basalt, we walked over to
+a delicious meal of chicken roasted on a flat slab of basalt, we walked

 Mut’eb Cave to try some Lars-Bjurstrom-style photography by Coleman